kazimolmez/ezsql-fixed/README.md

 - renamed createCertificate to create_certificate
 - added global get_results to return result sets in different formats

-[__Version 4__](https://github.com/ezSQL/ezsql/tree/v4) has many modern programming practices in which will break users of version 3.

-[__Version 3__](https://github.com/ezSQL/ezsql/tree/v3) broke version 2.1.7 in one major way, it required *PHP 5.6*.
-Which drop mysql extension support, other than that, nothing as far using the library was changed, only additional features.

 This library has an `Database` class, an combination of the [Factory](https://en.wikipedia.org/wiki/Factory_method_pattern) pattern with an [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) container hosting.
 This library now is following many OOP principles, one in which, the methods properties public access has been removed.
 This library also following PSR-2, PSR-4, PSR-11 conventions, and mostly PSR-1, that's still an work in progress.

 * More Todo...

-For an full overview see [documentation Wiki](https://github.com/ezSQL/ezsql/wiki/Documentation), which is not completely finish.
+For an full overview see [documentation Wiki](https://github.com/kazimolmez/ezsql-fixed/wiki/Documentation), which is not completely finish.

 ## Installation

-    composer require ezsql/ezsql
+    composer require kazimolmez/ezsql-fixed

 ## Usage